Anna Sweeney

 Chairperson

 Anna Sweeney is a Director of Wattlepark and a Consultant with over 20 years of experience in Environmental Management, Commercial Projects Management, Sustainable Agriculture and Community Engagement.
-Anna has worked across Public, Private and Not for Profit sectors, with roles at Agriculture Victoria, AusAID, URS Australia and Goolarabooloo Millibinyarri Indigenous Corporation.
+Anna has worked across Public, Private and Not for Profit sectors, with roles at Agriculture Victoria, AusAID, URS Australia and Goolarabooloo Millibinyarri Corporation.
 Anna has qualifications in science, social science and a Masters’ degree in Environmental Science.
 Anna lives and works on a grazing property in the Western District of Victoria and is a passionate advocate for women’s and farmer health.
 She believes it is integral that we work together to create resilient and sustainable agricultural and rural communities.

 First appointed: 1 July 2019

-Current term expires: 30 June 2026
+Current term expires: 30 June 2028

-Andrew Bradbury Vice Chair
+Andrew Bradbury Board Director

 Andrew has held senior finance positions for a number of ASX listed and rapid growth multinational organisations.
 He holds a Bachelor of Commerce (Acc/Fin) from Monash University and maintains membership with CPA Australia and the Australian Institute of Company Directors.
 Andrew’s professional experience includes over fifteen years’ providing accounting, business advisory and governance services across the Information Technology, Professional Services, Construction, Manufacturing and Export sectors.
 Andrew continues to focus on helping Australian owned enterprises scale and compete in global markets while also being an advocate of businesses supporting their local communities.
 Andrew is a Principal at CoggerGurry Chartered Accountants and is also an Independent Member of the Finance Risk and Audit Committee at Heywood Rural Health.